Peninsula Housing Authority

 How To Apply to the Housing Choice Voucher Waiting List

-The Peninsula Housing Authority (PHA) Section 8 Housing Choice Voucher Waiting List is currently closed.
-It was last open for five days in April 2018.
+The Peninsula Housing Authority (PHA) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from January 27, 2020, until January 31, 2020.
 There is no notice of when this waiting list will reopen.

 There were three ways to apply during the opening period:

-- Call the PHA to request an application by mail.
+- Call to request an application by mail.

-175 applicants were placed on the Clallam County waiting list, and 100 applicants were placed on the Jefferson County waiting list by random lottery.
+- 175 applicants were placed on the Clallam County waiting list, and 100 applicants were placed on the Jefferson County waiting list.

 About Peninsula Housing Authority